Itinerary at a glance

 - 1 Guided tour in Park “Landschaftspark Duisburg Nord” from May to September (German)

-- Return transfer by minibus to Cologne every Saturday morning, costs EUR 90 per person incl. your bike, to be paid in advance, reservation is necessary
+- Return transfer by minibus to Cologne every Saturday approx. 8am, costs EUR 139 per person, for your own bike additionally EUR 40, to be paid in advance, reservation is necessary

 - Cologne train station